 Going back to work after maternity leave

-To transition back to work smoothly, I followed most of the tips below.
+To transition back to work smoothly, I followed the tips below.
 Here’s how to cope with going back to work after maternity leave and the tricks to transition easier.

 Schedule a meeting with your supervisor a week before returning.